SaftIng/safting.github.io/doc/index.md

 ## Contribution

+### Conventions
+You are welcome to contribute to the source code of _Saft_ by forking our repositories and sending pull requests via github.
+If you are changing the code please also respect our [conventions regarding coding style, conding standard and the names](conventions).

+### Documentations
 This is the documentation for _Saft_.
 If you want to contribute to the documentation (even if it is just a typo) please feel free to fork the [site and documentation repository](https://github.com/SaftIng/safting.github.io) and create a pull request.